Fabian-Schneider01/virtual-piano/README.md

 # Virtual Piano

-A RARS Tool extension for playing a virtual piano
+A RARS Tool extension for playing a virtual piano with Mini-Game Mode

 ## Authors